 You could also check out associations that your LinkedIn network belongs to and see if they offer networking events or conferences.
-If an association really interests you join it and then be sure to subscribe for their newsletter to stay up-to-date on upcoming events.
+If an association really interests you, join it and then be sure to subscribe to its newsletter to learn about upcoming events.

-Next, check your calendar and plan out a few events.
-You could aim for one event per business quarter to start.
-Also, pre-registration is a good idea because you will be less likely to bail if you’ve already registered.
-This gives you time to prepare and makes planning less stressful.
+Preregistering for events is a good idea because you will be less likely to bail if you’ve already registered.
+That will also give you time to prepare and so make anticipating the event less stressful.

 - Are there a number of contacts you want to hit?